XingFramework/xing-book/workflow.md

 # The Xing Work Flow

-This is a general guide to creating a feature in Xing from the Backend to the Frontend.
+This is a general guide to creating a feature in Xing from the Backend to the Frontend (coming soon).

 In this example, we will be creating feature that allows a user to read or write Dogs.